matthewfaw/slogo_team15/doc/DESIGN.md

     * Finally, the toolbar will contain many of the buttons that allow the user to interact with the program.
 This will include the run, step, clear, language (combo box), help, and compile buttons.

 # API Details

+API details are covered sufficiently in the design overview and in the documentation in each interface.

 # API Example Code